This project is actively being developed.

 Configuring LFS Prerequisite Tasks

+The target system must be prepared to match the expectations of the Linux From Scratch workflow.
 This prerequisite phase is responsible for establishing the foundational system state required by the early LFS chapters.

-Rather than placing all tasks into a single playbook file, the prerequisites are intentionally broken into a staged task structure under the 00_prereqs directory.
+Rather than placing all tasks into a single playbook file, the prerequisites are intentionally broken into a staged task structure under the 00_prerequisites directory.
+This keeps the automation aligned with the order in which the LFS book introduces system preparation and makes troubleshooting significantly easier.

-mkdir /etc/ansible/roles/linux-from-scratch/tasks/00_prereqs
+mkdir /etc/ansible/roles/linux-from-scratch/tasks/00_prerequisites

-touch /etc/ansible/roles/linux-from-scratch/tasks/00_prereqs/{01_filesystems,02_software,03_environment,04_user}.yml
+touch /etc/ansible/roles/linux-from-scratch/tasks/00_prerequisites/{01_filesystems,02_software,03_environment,04_user}.yml

 Preparing the LFS Filesystem

+The first prerequisite task focuses on preparing the dedicated LFS disk that was provisioned earlier by Terraform.
 At this stage, Ansible is responsible for detecting the correct block device, creating the required partition layout, formatting the filesystem, and mounting it at the expected LFS mount point.
+By automating partitioning and mounting here, the build environment becomes fully reproducible across rebuilds and test iterations.

 ---